How to Maximize Website Conversion Rates Through Mobile Optimization Strate...

 You should look for ways to restructure your campaigns and ad groups, and edit low CTR ads to boost ad group QS.
 Restructuring your ad groups is a good way to improve your account structure.
 Your visible history is erased when you move things around, but the history for calculating your Quality Score is preserved.

-This is the Quality Score that Google issues your keywords, and it’s visible in the AdWords interface.
+This is the Quality Score that Google issues your keywords, and it’s visible in the Google Ads interface.
 A keyword’s Quality Score is scored on a scale of 1 – 10 with 1 being poor and 10 being great.
 Your keyword- level score is calculated by the performance of search queries that exactly match your keyword.
 Therefore, your Quality Score will be the same for a keyword, regardless of match type.

-It’s important to note that keyword’s QS is based on their historic performance on Google.com until they achieve a significant number of impressions in your account (significant means a high number, in the multiple of thousands).
+It’s important to note that a keyword’s QS is based on their historic performance on Google.com until they achieve a significant number of impressions in your account (significant means a high number, in the multiple of thousands).
 This is referred to as the impression threshold.
 Once the keyword receives significant impressions, its QS will start to reflect how it’s performed in your account, and historic performance will be a lesser factor.
 This is important if you have a lot of keywords in your account that have very low impressions: these keywords will not be evaluated based on their own QS in the account.
 Until keywords reach the impression threshold, there’s little that can be done to influence their QS.

 Here are some recommendations to boost impressions: